UC-Davis-molecular-computing/nuad/README.md

         - `DomainConstraint`: This only looks at a single `Domain`.
 In practice this is not used much, since there's not much information in a `Domain` other than its DNA sequence, so a `SequenceConstraint` or `NumpyConstraint` typically would already have filtered out any DNA sequence not satisfying such a constraint.

-        - `StrandConstraint`: This evaluates at a whole `Strand`.
-A common example is that NUPACK's `pfunc` should indicate a partition function energy above a certain threshold (indicating the `Strand` has little secondary structure.)
+        - `StrandConstraint`: This evaluates a whole `Strand`.
+A common example is that NUPACK's `pfunc` should indicate a complex free energy above a certain threshold, indicating the `Strand` has little secondary structure.
+This example constraint is available in the library by calling [nupack_strand_complex_free_energy_constraint](https://dnadsd.readthedocs.io/en/latest/#constraints.nupack_strand_complex_free_energy_constraint).

         - `DomainPairConstraint`: This evaluates a pair of `Domain`'s.